nikitavoloboev/data/tools/twitter.md

 - [toptweets.by](https://toptweets.by/) - Use toptweets.by / <user> to see the top tweets by that user. ([Code](https://github.com/michaelrbock/besttweets)) ([Tweet](https://twitter.com/michaelrbock/status/1316952215354048513))
 - [Awesome Twitter Data](https://github.com/shaypal5/awesome-twitter-data) - List of Twitter datasets and related resources.
 - [Gardening Your Twitter: Growing Your Followers (2020)](https://steipete.com/posts/growing-your-twitter-followers/)
+- [twitter-text](https://github.com/twitter/twitter-text) - Collection of libraries and conformance tests to standardize parsing of Tweet text.